Blu3wolf/3DDBBuilderGUI/README.md

 # 3DDBBuilderGUI
-3DDBBuilderGUI will be a small, graphic interface wrapper for F4-3DDBBuilder.
+3DDBBuilderGUI is a small, graphic interface wrapper for F4-3DDBBuilder.
 Using the F4_3DDBBuilder.exe CLI has never been easier!
+While currently WIP, it is intended to be a small and convenient way to edit the database without resorting to command line tools.

 Releases here package 3DDBBuilderGUI and F4_3DDBBuilder for convenient use by developers for Falcon 4 theaters and object databases.